Coronavirus Update: Should I travel to Greece with my family?

 If you decide to come to Greece, it is advised to be vigilant with protection from germs.

 Before traveling to Greece

-The CAA – Greece’s Civil Aviation Authority – informs all passengers of international flights to Greece, about the mandatory completion of the Passenger Locator Form (PLF) at the electronic address https://travel.gov.gr/.
+The CAA – Greece’s Civil Aviation Authority – informs all passengers of international flights to Greece, about the mandatory completion of the Passenger Locator Form (PLF) as well as all active Protocols for Arrivals in and Departures from Greece, at the electronic address https://travel.gov.gr/.

 - All travelers must complete their PLF, 24 hours before entering the country at the latest.
 Upon submission of the PLF, travelers will receive an email confirmation.
 One PLF should be submitted per family.
 Travelers will receive a confirmation email upon submission of the PLF.